 There can be no assurance that the State appropriation for State aid to school districts or municipalities will be continued in future years, either pursuant to existing formulas or in any form whatsoever.
 State aid appropriated and apportioned to the Town can be paid only if the State has such monies available therefor.
-The availability of such monies and the timeliness of such payment may also be affected by a delay in the adoption of the State budget or the State's financial condition due to the ongoing COVID-19 pandemic and other circumstances, including fiscal stress.
+The availability of such monies and the timeliness of such payment may also be affected by a delay in the adoption of the State budget and other possible circumstances, including fiscal stress.
 The Town is not very dependent on State aid, however, State aid appropriated and apportioned to the Town can be paid only if the State has such monies available therefor.
 (See "State Aid", "Sales Tax" and "Impacts of COVID-19" herein).